Who can get a secured loan?

 Advantages of secured loans

-- You don’t need a perfect credit rating to get a secured loan.
+- You don’t need a perfect credit rating.

 - Rates can be low, especially when compared to some unsecured personal loans.